actionml/docs.actionml.com/ur_quickstart.md

     python --version

-You should have 2.7.9 or above.
+You should have 2.7.9+ ( do not use Python 3+ since is not source compatible with scripts written in Python 2).
 Check to see that `pip` is installed

     pip --version